|Labor Force||Mar 2022||33,851||33,585||Ths. #, SA||Monthly|

 Both the employed and the persons who were employed before are classified by their economic activity, occupation, employment status and educational status.
-All economic activities are coded at the four digit level according to the International Standard of Economic Activities in the European Union (Nace Rev.1.1) But, results are given by 9 or 14 main group given for Turkey, urban and rural and by 4 main sectors for regional breakdown.
+All economic activities are coded at the four digit level according to the International Standard of Economic Activities in the European Union (Nace Rev.1.1) But, results are given by nine or 14 main groups for Turkey, urban and rural, and by for main sectors for regional breakdown.
 The industry classifications include:

-All occupations are coded at the four-digit level according to the International Standard Classification of Occupations (ISCO, 88) and results are given by 9 main group.
+All occupations are coded at the four-digit level according to the International Standard Classification of Occupations (ISCO, 88) and results are given by nine main groups:

 All persons who are currently employed and persons employed in the past are classified according to International Classification on Status in Employment (ICSE, 1993) and results are also published by this classification.